Pinyin, tones and intonations of Chinese

 Have better pronunciations

-When the goal is to improve pronunciations, and to sound more native-like, analysing these rules is not efficient.
+Pinyin, tones and intonations are the three key elements.
+When the goal is to improve pronunciations, and to sound more native-like, analysing rules about each individual element is not efficient.
 It’s time consuming; it can be confusing; or there is no good guidance.

-The more students listen to Chinese, the more aware they’ll become at noticing if a word or a sentence sounds right or not.
-“That sounds right” is a sign of internalising pinyin, tones and intonations.
+The more students listen to Chinese, the more aware they are at noticing if a word or a sentence sounds right or not.
+“That sounds right” is a sign of internalising pinyin, tones and intonations, all together.